Ebazhanov/linkedin-skill-assessments-quizzes/c-(programming-language)/c-(programming-language)-quiz.md

 - [x] The value of PI needs to be set to 3.141593, not 3.14
 - [ ] The declaration of PI needs to say const, not constant.
-- [ ] The data type of PI needs to be float not int.
+- [ ] The data type of PI needs to be float, not int.
 - [ ] The printf statement needs to use PI, not pi.

 #### Q12.
 Which is the smallest program to compile and run without errors?